St Bathans mammal

-The Saint Bathans mammal is a currently unnamed extinct primitive mammal from the Early Miocene (Altonian, 18.7 Ma to 15.9 Ma) of New Zealand.
-A member of the Saint Bathans fauna, it is notable for being a late-surviving "archaic" mammal species, neither a placental nor a marsupial.
+The St Bathans mammal is a currently unnamed extinct primitive mammal from the Early Miocene (Altonian, 18.7 Ma to 15.9 Ma) of New Zealand.
+A member of the St Bathans fauna, it is notable for being a late-surviving "archaic" mammal species, neither a placental nor a marsupial.
 It also provides evidence that flightless fully terrestrial mammals did in fact once live in Zealandia.
 This is in contrast to modern New Zealand, where bats, cetaceans and seals are the only non-introduced mammals in the otherwise bird-dominated faunas.

 Discovery

-The Saint Bathans mammal is currently represented by three specimens in Te Papa: NMNZ S.40958, NMNZ S.41866, and NMNZ S.42214, composed of two lower jaw fragments and a femur respectively.
-It was part of an assemblage of fossils recovered in Saint Bathans in 1978, in what would later be understood to be the Bannockburn Formation (Manuherikia Group), and first described in 2006.
+The St Bathans mammal is currently represented by three specimens in Te Papa: NMNZ S.40958, NMNZ S.41866, and NMNZ S.42214, composed of two lower jaw fragments and a femur respectively.
+It was part of an assemblage of fossils recovered in St Bathans in 1978, in what would later be understood to be the Bannockburn Formation (Manuherikia Group), and first described in 2006.

 Description

-Like most small mammal fossils, the Saint Bathans mammal material is rather incomplete, with only a lower jaw fragment and femur initially being reported.
+Like most small mammal fossils, the St Bathans mammal material is rather incomplete, with only a lower jaw fragment and femur initially being reported.
 It was later suggested that the femur may belong to a bat.
 In 2024, it was reported that additional elements had been recovered including a molar and a premolar tooth, additional mandible fragments, an undoubtedly non-bat femur shaft, as well as other postcranial remains, with it being suggested that at least two distinct species were present.

 The lower jaws are toothless, though the presence of deep tooth sockets suggests that they were toothed in life and that the teeth were lost post-mortem.
 They bear a long fused mandibular symphysis, an evidently procumbent lower incisor, and five additional sockets that imply a dental formula of one incisor, one canine and two double-rooted premolars.

 The femur possesses a round head and poorly defined neck, oriented slightly dorsomedially with respect to the long axis of the shaft, and separated from the greater trochanter by a marked trough.
 The alignment of the femur in life is hard to ascertain, but it is thought that the animal had a semi-sprawling stance, more abducted than in therian mammals but nowhere near as much as in monotremes.

 Phylogeny

 Because of the incomplete material, it is very hard to understand the position of this taxon within Mammaliaformes as a whole.
-Worthy et al. 2006 tentatively deemed the Saint Bathans mammal as a theriiform, being more derived than morganucodontans, eutriconodonts and monotremes but not as much as multituberculates, on the basis of its femoral anatomy.
+Worthy et al. 2006 tentatively deemed the St Bathans mammal as a theriiform, being more derived than morganucodontans, eutriconodonts and monotremes but not as much as multituberculates, on the basis of its femoral anatomy.
 As the phylogeny of non-therian mammals has undergone multiple shifts since its description, new studies might be necessary.